preston/fhir-controller/README.md

 See https://github.com/asushares/stack for a working example of how to create a Dockerfile using this base image.
 The general steps are:

-1. Copy your files into the image, e.g. `COPY /whatever .`.
-The contents copied into the image will be downloadable from the root `/` path.
+1. Copy your data files into the image, e.g. `COPY /whatever .`.
+All files copied into the image will be downloadable from the root `/` path.
-1. Create and copy in a `stack.json` file defining the controller name, data file load order, and other metadata to load by default.
+2. Include a copy of a `stack.json` file defining the controller name, data file load order, and other metadata to load by default.
-1. Build it!
+3. Build it!
 Once running, it can be used as an entrypoint UI for building a tutorial of using your application stack with built-in FHIR data bundle loading and FHIR server resets.
 Note: "Expunging" data requires a supported non-standard operation of the underlying FHIR server.

 See [stack.schema.json](src/assets/stack.schema.json) for the JSON schema.